De-Winterizing our RV

 - If any of the sealant material needs to be replaced, do so.
 Check with your local RV dealership/service center for the proper sealant that should be used.
 Also, make sure that you have a couple of pieces of plywood that can be placed on the roof and moved easily for weight distribution and protection.
 I recommend that you use at least 1/2″ thick, (3/4″ would be better), 12-15″ wide and about 48″ long.
 Two pieces will allow you to move one while standing on the other.
 And make sure that the edges are free of chips that stick out, they will easily put a hole in the rubber roof.

 NOTE: When choosing a sealant for the roof of your RV make sure it is the correct one.
 There are many different products out there so if you are unsure about which one to use ask your RV dealer.
 They will recommend the correct sealant.

-Dicor 501LSW-1 roof sealant is one I would recommend.
+Dicor 501LSW-1 Self-Leveling Lap Sealant is one I would recommend.
 It’s not that expensive, is self-levelling and is one of the top-selling roof sealants on the market.

 One other thing to consider when re-doing the roof sealant is DON’T skimp on the amount you put down.
 Look at what is already there and use this as an example.

 - the mouldings and sealant around the side panels, the caulking around the windows, the storage door trim, the water connections, entrance doors, outdoor access panel to the water heater and outdoor shower, range hood vent etc. This is something you might want to do a few times throughout the season just to make sure that everything is tight and there are no gaps or cracks where sidewalls and mouldings come together that could let in water.